Should Workers' Compensation Be Vaccinated Against Bioterrorism?

-The events of September 11, 2001 and the succeeding months have brought new challenges to every aspect of American life, including the traditional workers' compensation system.
-Those who wrote the original workers' compensation laws, in both Europe and America, did not contemplate infectious disease inflicted by acts of terrorism.
-A new class of hazard, not previously anticipated, is now challenging the viability of the entire process.
+The events of September 11, 2001, and the succeeding months have brought new challenges to every aspect of American life, including the traditional workers' compensation system.
+Those who wrote the original workers' compensation laws in Europe and America did not contemplate infectious diseases inflicted by acts of terrorism.
+A new class of hazards, not previously anticipated, is now challenging the viability of the entire process.

-Knowledge about biological agents such as anthrax, botulism, pneumonic plague, and smallpox existed for generations prior to the enactment of any workers' compensation laws.
+Knowledge about biological agents such as anthrax, botulism, pneumonic plague, and smallpox existed for generations before the enactment of any workers' compensation laws.
 Anthrax is believed to have been one of the Egyptian plagues at the time of Moses, and ancient Roman texts also reported cases.
-Recently, scientists in the former Soviet Union and Iraq developed anthrax as a weapon, and there have been prior attempts by the Aum Shinrikyo cult in Japan to make B. anthracis, the anthrax bacillus, into a biological weapon of legitimate concern.
+Recently, scientists in the former Soviet Union and Iraq developed anthrax as a weapon.
+There have been prior attempts by the Aum Shinrikyo cult in Japan to make B. anthracis, the anthrax bacillus, into a biological weapon of legitimate concern.

-The US Centers for Disease Control and Prevention (CDC), until September 11th, considered bio-terrorism to be a back-burner issue, since very few cases had been reported and more pressing diseases were receiving intense publicity (e.g., AIDS).
+The US Centers for Disease Control and Prevention (CDC), until September 11th, considered bioterrorism a back-burner issue since very few cases had been reported and more pressing diseases were receiving intense publicity (e.g., AIDS).
 Following the World Trade Center tragedy, the CDC alerted workers throughout the country who were thought to be particularly susceptible.
 Those alerted included individuals employed in sites where mail was processed or handled.

-The CDC has more recently reached out to notify maintenance and custodial workers as well, since they may be required to repair or maintain mail sorting and opening equipment.
-Additionally, the CDC issued a health advisory to alert both the physician population and the general public of a biological attack.
+The CDC has recently reached out to notify maintenance and custodial workers since they may be required to repair or maintain mail sorting and opening equipment.
+Additionally, the CDC issued a health advisory alerting the physician population and the general public of a biological attack.

 Infectious Disease Is Compensable